GrayedFox/autom8/README.md

 While each product and stack will require it's own unique tests and logic, given the above principles and conservative assumptions about most modern web application stacks, this repo:

-- ships with a MongoDB test database that can be interacted with using `cy.task()`
+- relies on a MongoDB docker image that can be interacted with using `cy.task()`
-- writes fixtures that can be used within tests based on the data retrieved/seeded from the test database
+- reads/writes fixtures based on the data retrieved/seeded from the MongoDB test database
 - ships with examples that employ the [PageObject pattern][1] for writing clean integration tests
 - ships with examples of [Cypress custom commands][2]
 - can be run against a local [Cypress Real World Application][0] app straight out of the box

+## install

+1. `git clone` clone the repository
+2. run `npm install`
+3. run `docker pull mongo`

+## prerequisites

+- you will need [Docker][8] in order to pull the MongoDB image which we rely on for testing
+- you will need [NodeJS][9] since we use Node and NPM to manage and install localised packages

 ## usage